Pawl-Patrol/Helfervogel/README.md

 # Helfervogel

-A discord bot using discords new slash-commands for servers that I like.
+A bot using discords slash-commands.
 Command feedback is written in german.

 **This bot uses an unofficial discord.py fork:**